Numerical Accuracy

 LRE=log10computedcertifiedcertified\text{LRE} = -\log_{10} \frac{|\text{computed} - \text{certified}|}{|\text{certified}|}

-When the certified value is 0 or the statistic is undefined, this formula cannot be applied. "exact" in the tables indicates that both the computed and certified values are 0, or that the statistic is undefined and both values are missing.
+When the certified value is 0 or the statistic is undefined, this formula cannot be applied. "exact" in the tables indicates that the LRE cannot be computed because the NIST certified value is 0 or the statistic is undefined.

 The LRE values in these tables are computed from the MIDAS calculation engine and continuously verified against NIST certified values through automated tests.